DevonCesca/ITSC-3155-FINAL/README.md

-Beginning of my final project for ITSC-3155
+Beginning of my semester project for ITSC-3155